chargebyte/chargebyte-docs/docs/source/safety_protocol.rst

      - 0
      - %
      - The current duty cycle between 0.0% and 100.0%.
 If the PWM is not aczive this signal is 0
+   * - CS_SafeStateActive
+     - 3
+     - 2
+     -
+     - No
+     - 1
+     - 0
+     -
+     - This signal reports, if the controller is in safeState or not.
    * - CS_PWM_Active
      - 7
      - 1